-Installing Orchestrator or deploying the Orchestrator requires that you create a certificate.
+Deploying the Orchestrator Appliance requires that you create a certificate.
 You can create a self-signed certificate to guarantee encrypted communication and a signature for your packages.
 However, the recipient cannot be sure that the self-signed package that you are sending is in fact a package issued by your server and not a third party claiming to be you.